mattdho/vibe-coders-guide-to-the-singularity-or-what-to-do-when-the-robots-take-your-job/02-prompt-or-be-prompted.md

 prompt_2025 = "Clean this CSV file and return as DataFrame"
 ```

-The AI got better at understanding intent.
+The AI improved at understanding intent.
 The human skill of crafting elaborate prompts became unnecessary.

 ### 2. The Tools Are Abstracting Away Prompting